 The Haus für Poesie has built up formats and structures which are unique for the art of poetry in Germany and in some cases unique in the world.

-The web portal www.lyrikline.org, which has been awarded the Grimme Online Prize, runs the world’s biggest online portal for contemporary poetry for the Literaturwerkstatt Berlin/Haus für Poesie.
-More than 1,000 poets and just under 10,000 poems can be listened to in their original languages, with 13,000 translations into more than 60 languages which can be read alongside.
+With the web portal www.lyrikline.org, which has been awarded the Grimme Online Prize, the Haus für Poesie runs the world’s biggest online portal for contemporary poetry.
+Poems can be listened to in their original languages, with translations which can be read alongside.
 Lyrikline takes poetry from our country out into the world and makes poetry from around the world known in the German language area.
 The platform is made possible by a network of partner institutions in more than 50 countries.

 The open mike competition for young, German-speaking writers of prose and poetry has been in existence since 1993 and takes place in Berlin It is the best-known competition for new talent in the German-language area, and its prizewinners often go on to be part of the Who’s Who of German-language literature.